Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Disaster Response Communication and Energy Planning

 \subsection{Technology Enablers for Communication in Disaster Response Scenarios}

 During natural disasters, various stakeholders, including first responders, news agencies, and victims, rely on social media as a primary communication channel to reliably disseminate situational information that reaches a large user base \cite{saroj2020use}.
 Officials can use social media platforms to quickly disseminate accurate information, publish detailed instructions or infographics, counter misinformation, and engage with the public.
 However, it must also be ensured that the dissemination of information takes place between trusted and reliable nodes in order to guarantee the security of the disseminated information.
-The authors in \cite{inal2022use} analyze an overview of the characteristics and the potential role of social media (tweets in particular) for risk communication in Turkiye.
+The authors of \cite{inal2022use} analyzed an overview of the characteristics and the potential role of social media (tweets in particular) for risk communication in Turkiye.
+In particular, relevant five hundred and eighty tweets on disaster topics were discovered, and most of the tweets were related to hydrological and meteorological hazards.
 Georeferencing social media crowd-sourcing data is also crucial for improving situational awareness and requires very low positioning errors.
 As given in Fig. \ref{mobile_crowdsourcing}, mobile crowd-sensing applications can engage user communities in emergency response and disaster management for natural hazards.
-A review of crowd-sensing through smartphone sensors in disaster incidents is provided in \cite{cicek2023use}.
+A review of crowd-sensing through smartphone sensors in disaster incidents was provided in \cite{cicek2023use}.
+The authors conclude that crowd-sensing use cases with smartphone sensors is limited for disaster events.

 Mobile applications can be a powerful tool for disseminating real-time information, evacuation routes and safety guidelines during an earthquake and recovery efforts.
 By providing users with access to important information, mobile apps can help people make informed decisions and take appropriate actions to stay safe during and after an earthquake.
 Some examples of successful mobile apps in this respect are the \enquote{MyShake} app\footnote{Online: https://myshake.berkeley.edu/, Available: February 2024.} and ShakeAlert\footnote{Online: https://www.shakealert.org/, Available: February 2024.}.
 These apps use the sensors in the user's smartphone to detect earthquakes and warn the user at an early stage when an earthquake is detected.
 In addition to the early warning system, these apps also contain information on what to do in the event of an earthquake, evacuation routes, and a \enquote{Safe Corner} feature that helps users find the safest place to seek shelter in the event of an earthquake.
 These apps also include information on earthquake safety, preparedness, and recovery, as well as a map showing the locations of nearby earthquake early warning sensors.